 In fact, in animal studies, hyperglycemia (high blood sugar) without high insulin levels didn’t lead to increased cancer growth.
 This may indicate that high insulin levels may play a more significant role in cancer development than high blood sugars alone.

-What are the joint risk factors between diabetes and cancer?
+Joint risk factors between diabetes and cancer

 Certain risk factors are shared between the risk of developing diabetes and developing cancer.